seontechnologies/seon-ios-stream-sdk-public/README.md

 - Xcode 15 or higher
 - Swift 5.9 or higher

-An API key issued by SEON is required.
+An API token issued by SEON is required.
 Contact your SEON account representative to obtain one.

 ---